 About the Golden Gate National Recreation Area Poster

-The Golden Gate National Recreation Area Poster measures 13″ x 19″ and is an original work by Robert Decker.
-The poster is based on a photograph he took of the iconic Golden Gate Bridge from Baker Beach in late afternoon.
-Created in the style of the Works Progress Administration (WPA) of the 1930s and 1940s, posters are printed on “Conservation,” a 100% recycled, domestically produced (80 lb.) paper stock with soy-based inks.
+The Golden Gate National Recreation Area Poster is an original work by Robert Decker and features the iconic Golden Gate Bridge from Baker Beach looking across to the Marin Headlands.
+The poster measures 13″ x 19″ and is created in the style of the Works Progress Administration (WPA) of the 1930s and 1940s, posters are printed on “Conservation,” a 100% recycled, domestically produced (80 lb.) paper stock with soy-based inks.
 From start to finish, each poster is 100% American Made.

 Golden Gate National Recreation Area Artist Proofs are the first 25 posters pulled from each print run.
 They are numbered 1-25, and are dated and signed.
 Each print features the color bars used by the pressman to make sure that the print stays registered and colors stay consistent throughout the print run.
 Golden Gate National Recreation Area posters are 13″ x 20″.